-49. The appointments committee should consult with the board chairman and chief executive, especially on matters relating to executive directors.
+49. The appointments committee should consult the company's board chairman and chief executive, especially on matters relating to executive directors.

 When there are vacancies on the board, any director may approach the nomination committee to propose candidates that it might consider suitable